paresh113/CSS-animation/README.md

 # Web_Assignment
-A frontend web design using HTML, CSS and Pure Javascript
+A frontend web design using HTML, CSS and Javascript